artificialmindgames/psychological-jujitsu/README.md

-  "opponentTimeRemainingMs": null, // as above, for your opponent "myPointsTotal": 0,              // total victory points you have earnt in the match so far "opponentPointsTotal": 2,        // as above, for your opponent "currentRound": 1                // the number of the round in the match, beginning with 1 "gameEnded": false               // true if the game has ended (server reserves right to end match early)
+  "opponentTimeRemainingMs": null, // as above, for your opponent "myPointsTotal": 0,              // total victory points you have earnt in the match so far "opponentPointsTotal": 2,        // as above, for your opponent "currentRound": 1,               // the number of the round in the match, beginning with 1 "gameEnded": false,              // true if the game has ended (server reserves right to end match early)

-  "lot": [4],                          // an array of the victory card values currently being bid for "nextVictoryCard": 1,                // an integer; value of the next victory card on the draw pile; null on last turn "myCardsRemaining": [1,3,4,5],       // bidding cards still available for play this round "opponentCardsRemaining": [1,2,4,5], // as above, for your opponent "drawPile": [1,3,5]                  // victory cards remaining in the draw pile, in value order (NOT play order)
+  "lot": [4],                          // an array of the victory card values currently being bid for "nextVictoryCard": 1,                // an integer; value of the next victory card on the draw pile; null on last turn "myCardsRemaining": [1,3,4,5],       // bidding cards still available for play this round "opponentCardsRemaining": [1,2,4,5], // as above, for your opponent "drawPile": [1,3,5],                 // victory cards remaining in the draw pile, in value order (NOT play order)

   "previousTurns": [{                     // provides information on the previous turns in the current round
-     "myBid": 2,                          // bidding card played that turn "opponentsBid": 3,                   // as above, for your opponent "drawnVictoryCard": 2,               // the victory card drawn into the lot that turn "myCardsWon": []                     // an array of all victory cards won by you from the lot on that turn "opponentCardsWon": [2]              // as above, for your opponent "myResponseLegal": true,             // true if the server accepted the response from your player bot "opponentResponseLegal": true        // as above, for your opponent }],
+     "myBid": 2,                          // bidding card played that turn "opponentBid": 3,                    // as above, for your opponent "drawnVictoryCard": 2,               // the victory card drawn into the lot that turn "myCardsWon": [],                    // an array of all victory cards won by you from the lot on that turn "opponentCardsWon": [2],             // as above, for your opponent "myResponseLegal": true,             // true if the server accepted the response from your player bot "opponentResponseLegal": true        // as above, for your opponent }]
 }
 ```